 With the geriatric population rising across the globe, the healthcare system will witness a paradigm shift with patients wanting to avail more health services from their homes and outside the hospital and clinical settings.
 In this regard, it would be imperative to mention that advent of smartphones has brought about a profound upheaval in digital health industry, as it is being used to make the patients the custodians of their own health.
 Observing such as trend, regulatory bodies like the Food and Drug Administration (FDA) has approved 36 health devices and apps that range from mobile lung-function monitors to blood-sugar tests.
 According to experts at the NHS, in the coming years healthcare will witness a tectonic shift as the digital devices used to access medical information would soon come to replace human specialists and will also be recognized by authoritative bodies controlling healthcare quality.

 Digital health is paving the path for individual data to be collected, stored, integrated and analyzed by sophisticated and accurate algorithms in the cloud, enabling doctors to identify trends that can not only treat diseases but predict and prevent them.
 Driven by the mammoth growth prospects that digital health industry is characterized by, medical care stakeholders are putting in massive efforts to advance the expansion of this business space.
 With the pervasive presence of wearable devices, cell phones, smartphone sensors, data analytics and cloud storage in today’s digitally advanced technological ecosystem, digital health market has more opportunities of growth than ever before.
-This is quite evident from the fact that digital health industry size has been projected to cross a stupendous valuation of USD 379 billion by 2024.
+This is quite evident from the fact that digital health industry size has been projected to register a CAGR of 28% over 2018-2024.